MileHacker Logo

 • Avoid discussing politics, religion, or personal finances with strangers.

-• Keep conversations light and positive.
+• Keep conversations light and beneficial.

 • Respect differing opinions without lengthy debate.